KrashKartMedia/better-wp-tutorials/README.md

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Shortcodes for writing better tutorials.
-Links users to their site, or outputs the regular tutorial text.
+Creates short codes for user interactive tutorials.
+If a user is logged in, outputs pretty links, linking the user to their site defined in the WordPress Profile form.
+If user is passing by, output ugly text and convince them to become a free member.

 == Description ==